 Harbortronics is a small private company, started in 1998 in a small basement office in Gig Harbor, Washington.
 We are now operating from a custom-built 3000 square foot facility in Fort Collins, Colorado with several employees.
-Harbortronics was started by the current Chief Engineer, Mark Roberts, when he realized that early digital camera manufacturers had provided the means to control their cameras, but weren't making full use of this potential.
+Harbortronics was started by Mark Roberts, when he realized that early digital camera manufacturers had provided the means to control their cameras, but weren't making full use of this potential.

 The DigiSnap 1000 was the first product of Harbortronics, and was able to electronically control the shutter on several digital camera models, and incorporated a rudimentary time-lapse capability.

 The success of the DigiSnap 1000 led to the design of the DigiSnap 2000 series.
 This controller includes simple and advanced time-lapse capabilities, is configurable by the user via a computer terminal, and has endured brilliantly over the years.
 The original DigiSnap 2000 circuit board was developed in 1999, and has been in continuous production to the present day.
 The design features the ability to add an application specific circuit board in the housing, which was leveraged in the DigiSnap 2200, 2500, 2800, and the most popular model at this time, the DigiSnap 2700.
 While the design isn't as fancy or tiny as other time-lapse controllers, it's flexibility and reliability have made it the most popular and clearest choice for long term time-lapse.